hai-vr/documentation/docs/products/starmesh/operators/translate-rotate-scale.md

-﻿---
-unlisted: true
----
-# Translate-Rotate-Scale (TRS)

-The *Starmesh Operator - TRS (Translate-Rotate-Scale)* component creates a blendshape that translates, rotates, and scales affected vertices from one point to another.
+﻿# Translate Rotate Scale (TRS)

 :::danger
 This tool is currently not available, and this documentation is currently being written.
 :::

+The *Starmesh Op.
+Translate Rotate Scale (TRS)* component creates a blendshape that translates, rotates, and scales affected vertices from one point to another.